rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### Memory Management

-Explicit memory management through calls to `RMM_ALLOC/RMM_FREE` should be avoided whenever possible in favor of a construct with automated lifetime management, i.e., a RAII object.
 RMM provides three classes built to use `device_memory_resource`(*)s for device memory allocation with automated lifetime management:

 #### `rmm::device_buffer`